LOS ANGELES -- Microsoft managed to keep its newest product well under wraps, though as they say, the cat's out of the bag now.

-1. Don't confuse this with the table thing
+1. Don't confuse this with the table thing.

-2. This isn't just aimed at the iPad and Android tablets
+2. This isn't just aimed at the iPad and Android tablets.

 If you were waiting for Microsoft to roll out an iPad competitor, and didn't quite understand where the company was going with Windows 8, this is the answer to that.
-It's a specialised, opinionated piece of hardware, designed to compete with an ever-growing crop of tablets running Apple's iOS and Google's Android.
+It's a specialized, opinionated piece of hardware, designed to compete with an ever-growing crop of tablets running Apple's iOS and Google's Android.

-3. This thing is high tech
+3. This thing is high-tech.

 Microsoft made it a point to go into detail about just how much technology went into making this device and its accessory line.
 From magnetic, hydrophobic, touch keyboards to a built-in stand that's been acoustically tuned like closing a luxury car, Microsoft is positioning this line as a premium device.

-4. You can't buy it yet
+4. You can't buy it yet.

 One of the key things people want to know is when you can buy a Surface device, and how much it will cost.
 Microsoft kept that as vague as possible, saying only:

-"Suggested retail pricing will be announced closer to availability, and is expected to be competitive with a comparable ARM tablet or Intel ultrabook-class PC.
+"Suggested retail pricing will be announced closer to availability and is expected to be competitive with a comparable ARM tablet or Intel ultrabook-class PC.
 OEMs will have cost and feature parity on Windows 8 and Windows RT."

-5. This is just the start
+5. This is just the start.